What Is the Difference Between a Willful Violation and a Serious Violation in Workers’ Comp Cases?

 The Relationship between OSHA Violations and Workers’ Compensation Claims

 A link between OSHA violations and workers’ compensation claims might arise when an employee gets injured at work.
-However, OSHA and workers’ comp are two separate programs that protect the interest of employees.
+However, OSHA and workers’ comp are two separate programs that protect the interests of employees.
 OSHA ensures employee safety and well-being in the workplace.
 Workers’ compensation, on the other hand, protects an employee’s right to compensation for medical bills and other losses stemming from a workplace injury or illness.

 An OSHA violation might render a workplace dangerous.
 The violation cannot make you eligible to obtain additional compensation or prevent you from obtaining compensation.
 You can, however, use the violation as proof in a separate third-party claim if someone other than your employer was responsible for the OSHA violation that caused your injury.
-A workers’ comp attorney can help you determine fault in a construction accident and hold the appropriate party liable.

 Chicago personal injury and workers’ compensation attorney Howard Ankin has a passion for justice and a relentless commitment to defending injured victims throughout the Chicagoland area.
 With decades of experience achieving justice on behalf of the people of Chicago, Howard has earned a reputation as a proven leader in and out of the courtroom.
 Respected by peers and clients alike, Howard’s multifaceted approach to the law and empathetic nature have secured him a spot as an influential figure in the Illinois legal system.